SavFil/purple-cow-games-m6-project/README.md

 ## About the Project

 Purple Cow Games is a team of enthusiastic students collaborating to develop a unique shoot 'em up (shmup) game using Unity.
-Our team roles include Producer, Game Designer, Artists, and Developers.
+Our team roles include Producer, Game Designers, Artists, and Developers.

 ## Challenge Details
 - **Duration**: June to August 13th